 Aside from her role at CPCCS, Kirsten has also volunteered at her church's children's ministry as a preschool teacher twice a month for over a decade.
 She is also passionate about filling up her passport and has visited parts of Europe that include Ireland, Scotland, Wales, England, and Germany.

 Early Childhood Educators

-Our Educators are friendly, well trained, and up-to-date with early childhood education practices.
+Our Educators are friendly, well-trained, and up-to-date with early childhood education practices.
 Staff work together to provide the best care for children.
-Each room has a minimum of two staff members at all times.
-Float staff are available to cover breaks, staff illness, etc.
+Each room has a minimum of two educators at all times.
+Float educators are available to cover breaks, planning, staff illness, etc.